peppertech/OracleJETWorkshop2019/part1.md

 })
 ```

-**Note:** For the above to work, in particular, the 'ArrayDataProvider' reference, make sure to include 'ojs/ojarraydataprovider' at the end of the 'define' blick in 'appControler.js'.
+3. For the above to work, in particular, the 'ArrayDataProvider' reference, make sure to include 'ojs/ojarraydataprovider' at the end of the 'define' block in 'appControler.js'.

-3. The Web Component will not pull in its own data, instead, it will handle the data that is passed into it.
+4. The Web Component will not pull in its own data, instead, it will handle the data that is passed into it.
 You will more than likely have multiple usages of your Web Component, so that the data needs to come from the outside, that is, from the containing application.
 Therefore, reference 'dataArray' as the value of the 'items' attribute in the 'index.html' file, as follows:

 ```html #button { border: none; }
 <my-invoice-timeline id='myinvoicetimeline' items="[[dataArray]]"></my-invoice-timeline>
 ```

-4. In the Web Component's 'my-invoice-timeline-viewModel.js' file, since we want to keep the constructor as clean as possible for initiatilization, as discussed in the previous section, we will now use a combination of our own Prototype methods and later get and shape data there, too, in 'my-invoice-timeline-viewModel.js', after the constructor:
+5. In the Web Component's 'my-invoice-timeline-viewModel.js' file, since we want to keep the constructor as clean as possible for initiatilization, as discussed in the previous section, we will now use a combination of our own Prototype methods and later get and shape data there, too, in 'my-invoice-timeline-viewModel.js', after the constructor:

 ```js #button { border: none; }
 // Used for initialization of the data.